titcoin/titcoin/README.md

 This is the current Titcoin wallet made by Gandalf86.
 For more info about Titcoin, see https://bitcointalk.org/index.php?topic=5018869.0

-Titcoin is based on [Bitcoin Core](https://github.com/bitcoin/bitcoin), all credits go to the Bitcoin Core developers.
+Titcoin is based on [Bitcoin Core](https://github.com/bitcoin/bitcoin) version 0.16.3, all credits go to the Bitcoin Core developers.
 Most documentation files have been left untouched to avoid confusion.

 License
 -------